 Is a cash-out refinance a good idea?

-If you’re wondering whether a cash–out refi is a good idea, here’s what you should know about the benefits and how to do it safely.
+If you’re wondering whether a cash-out refinance is a good idea or how a cash out refinance works, here’s what you should know about the benefits and how to do it safely.

 In this article (Skip to...)

 If you need to borrow a large sum of money, and you have plenty of home equity, a cash-out refinance is often the cheapest way to do it.

 A cash-out refinance lets you borrow against the value of your home.
 Since these are secured loans — meaning the house is used as collateral — they have much lower interest rates than other types of loans.

 For example, current mortgage interest rates for borrowers with strong credit are around the mid-3% range — whereas personal loan rates range from about 6% to over 20%.